-Source: Florida Nursing Home Bed Need Projections by District and Subdistrict, April 1, 2022
+Source: Florida Nursing Home Bed Need Projections by District and Subdistrict, April 1, 2022.

-PruittHealth - Citrus Hills states the project will enhance competition in the subdistrict and cites the 'gaps in service' that it contends were evident pre-pandemic and it expects will continue.
-The 'gaps in service' the project will address include:
+PruittHealth - 4-3 states the project will enhance competition in the subdistrict and cites the 'gaps in service' that it contends were evident pre-pandemic and it expects will continue.
+The applicant states that it will address the following 'gaps in service' upon implementation of the project: